 All applications for continuance shall be by written motion made on state form AOC-CV-221.
-A copy of such motion shall be delivered to the Trial Court Coordinator.
+See Appendix 2.
+A copy of such motion shall be delivered to the Court Manager or e-mailed to stephanie.h.hinson@nccourts.org.